Muzammal-Naseer/starter-academic/content/authors/kanchana/_index.md

 I supervised Kanchana Ranasinghe during his stay (8-months) at the Computer Vision Lab (CVL), MBZUAI as research assistant.
 He desinged a novel loss function **"Othogonal Project Loss"** that enforces orthogonality in the feature space and enhances the performance & robustness of neural networks.

-He also participated on other research projects related to Vision Transformers.
+He also participated in other research projects related to Vision Transformers.

 **Research Output**